 Perfect Day at Lelepa

-The destination was originally supposed to open this year, but plans were pushed back significantly due to the global pandemic.
+The destination was initially supposed to open this year, but plans were pushed back due to the global pandemic.

 Royal Caribbean has not yet announced a new target opening date for Perfect Day at Lelepa.